clojure-goes-fast/clojure-goes-fast.com/content/blog/2017-12-11-profiling-tool-async-profiler.md

   filters, different views, and on-demand aggregations.
 - Extendable with plugins that can give it even more features.
-- It can still give you a pretty good coarse picture about the performance profile if you don't look at the finest-grained methods too much.
+- It can still give you a pretty good coarse picture about the performance profile if you don't look too closely at the methods on the top of the stack.
 - When non-CPU things become involved (like I/O), VisualVM can be more useful since it reports both CPU time and total time.
 - VisualVM is fully cross-platform.
 Async-profiler currently works only on